Sv443-Network/UserUtils/README.md

 });

-// can work for multiple locales too:
+// can be used for different locales too:

 tr.addLanguage("en-US", {
   "fries": "french fries",